FastReload/UCR-Schedule-Recommender/README.md

 This directory contains preprocessing scripts used to prepare, filter, and transform course schedule data into structured JSONL format for the UCR Schedule Recommender system.

+## Please run in the same order mentioned here so that the files are consistent.

 ## Contents

 ### combine.py